You will study three core Philosophy modules:

 The module will examine debates at the forefront of current research in the philosophy of health and happiness.
 You will explore conceptual problems (e.g. what ‘health’ and ‘disease’ are) and question contemporary lifestyle issues (for instance, regarding how health, happiness and meaning relate, as well as whether there is a correlation between income and life satisfaction).
 You will also be asked to consider how technological advances (such as those in genetics) are changing these understandings.

-Philosophy of Cognitive Science covers a range of advanced topics in empirically-informed philosophy of mind.
-In any given year, some of the following topics will be addressed in detail: theories of intentionality, differences between human and animal cognition, pathologies of belief such as delusions and self-deception, theories of emotion, accounts of cognitive rationality, the relationship between ownership and authorship of thoughts, the narrative view of the self, the psychology of wisdom and expertise.
+Philosophy of Mind and Cognitive Science covers a range of advanced topics in the philosophy of mind and empirically-informed philosophy of psychology.
+In any given year, some of the following topics will be addressed in detail: the mind-body problem, perception, theories of intentionality, differences between human and animal cognition, theories of emotion, accounts of cognitive rationality, the relationship between ownership and authorship of thoughts, introspection, neuroscience and free will, and the narrative view of the self.

-- Evangelical and Charismatic Approaches to Music and Worship
+Evangelical and Pentecostal Approaches to Music and Worship